ziur/sdfc-idea/_docs/configuration.md

 * build.gradle has the configuration of gradle for user.
 * gradle.properties has values that build.gradle will use.
-* credentials.dat has all credentials to use
+* credentials.dat has all credentials to use.
-See below the tentative file

 #####  build.gradle
 ```groovy